peter88213/PyWriter/docs/roadmap.md

 - Make the Novel class a BasicElement subclass.
 - Move the kwVar instance variable to BasicElement.

+#### v7.2

+- Provide global functions for list conversion.

+#### v7.4

+- Support custom window icons.
+- Replace tkinter widgets by ttk widgets, if available.

+#### v7.6

+- Write non-system language and country codes when converting to ODF.

+#### v7.8

+- Add mainTk.set_title() method.

+#### v7.10

+- Read language and country codes when converting from HTML.
+- When importing a work in progress from html, process lists and quotation paragraphs.
+- When exporting to ODT, paragraphs that start with "> " are formatted as "Quotations".

+#### v7.11

+- Use language markup for text passages when converting ODF and HTML.

+#### v7.12

+- Move the document's locale from Novel.kwVar to Novel instance attributes.

 ## Future:

 #### Full LibreOffice/OpenOffice integration